Makhzan ol-Asrar: An excerpt

 "Makhzan ol-Asrar" has 60 sections, the following poem is from section 15 titled "In describing the night and knowing the heart":

 Date of composition

 Since the book itself does not directly or indirectly mention the date of composition and also in other authoritative works the exact date of creation of this work is not mentioned, its date can not be determined with certainty; However, considering that Nezami gives other very accurate histories of the works, the age of the child and the material of other histories in his other works, as well as by examining the history of Azerbaijan and Arran, and comparative studies, it can be said that this work was created between 1165 and 1173 (probably close to 1173).

 Dedication

-Nizami Ganjavi, dedicated the book to "Fakhr al-Din Bahramshah", the governor of Erzincan at the time.
+Nizami Ganjavi, dedicated the book to Fakhr al-Din Bahramshah, the governor of Erzincan at the time.

-Translation
+Translations

-The book "Makhzan ol-Asrar" has been translated into English, Deutsch, Turkish and Kurdish languages.
+The book has been translated into English, German, Turkish, Kurdish, and Russian.